Salt Water As A Conductor Of Electricity

 4. Factors Affecting Conductivity: Several factors influence the conductivity of salt water:

 • Concentration of Salt: Higher salt concentrations mean more ions are available to carry charge, leading to increased conductivity.
-However, the relationship isn't always linear.
+Still, the relationship isn't always linear.
 At very high concentrations, ion-ion interactions can reduce mobility and slightly decrease conductivity.

 • Temperature: Temperature affects the mobility of ions.
 As temperature increases, ions move faster, leading to higher conductivity.
 This is because the increased thermal energy helps overcome the resistance of the water molecules.